Akuli/jou/README.md

 - Tokenize: split the source code into tokens
 - Parse: build an Abstract Syntax Tree from the tokens
 - Build CFG: build Control Flow Graphs for each function from the AST
+- Simplify CFG: analyze execution flow, remove unreachable code if any (shows a warning)
 - Codegen: convert the CFGs into LLVM IR
 - Invoke `clang` and pass it the generated LLVM IR